South Florida New Homes & Condos

 New and Pre-Construction Homes & Condos in South Florida

 New Construction condos and new home communities are being developed throughout South Florida, especially in the luxury home sector of the market.
 From luxury home communities like The Bridges and Seven Bridges in Delray Beach, Tuscany in Delray Beach, Royal Palm Polo in Boca Raton, to The Village at Victoria Park townhouses in Fort Lauderdale, and Casa Costa in Boynton Beach.
-Capistara and Aspen Glen in Boynton Beach are both single family home communities that are somewhat more affordable, starting in price from the low-$300's.
+Capistara and Aspen Glen in Boynton Beach, and Villamar in Lake Worth are new home developments that are more affordable, starting in price from the low-$400's.
 There is a new home or condo community for every lifestyle and property type.
 Below are the properties for sale in new construction communities that are currently listed on the MLS, although if you don't see it there, contact Brian Pearl for more information; not all home builders list their properties on the MLS.

 Read more about New Construction Homes & Condos in South Florida.